stewartMichaels/stewartMichaels/readme.md

 ## **🎈 personal projects**

 [GreenCity](https://greencityfoods.in)
-> _currenty helping them build their website and updating it on a monthly basis._
+> _currently helping them build their website and updating it on a monthly basis._

 [Techcracy 2022](https://techcracy22.in)
 > _recently built a website for my college fest._